phly/PhlyRestfully/docs/ref/hydrators.rst

     // Then register it:
     $halLinks->addHydrator('Paste\PasteResource', $hydrator);

+    // More succintly, since HalLinks composes the HydratorManager by default,
+    // you can use te short name of the hydrator service:
+    $halLinks->addHydrator('Paste\PasteResource', 'ClassMethods');

 All done!

 You can also specify a default hydrator to use, if ``HalLinks`` can't find the